pabloUrizar/Labos_IST/Labo4/README.md

 ### TASK 5: UNDERSTANDING RESOURCE-BASED POLICIES

 **1. Observe the details of the bucket policy that is applied to bucket2 :**

+In this bucket policy we allow the IAM role `BucketsAccessRole` to perform `s3:GetObject` and `s3:PutObject` actions on objects within bucket2 and allow `s3:ListBucket` on the same bucket.

 Bucket policy:
 ```json
 {